-(ii) Credit Risk
+Credit Risk

 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligation to the holder of the investment.
-The Agency's investment policy sets specific parameters by type of investment for credit quality, maximum maturity, and maximum percentage investment.
-Both the policy and the Agency's debt agreements generally require that all securities must be issued by companies with a long-term debt rating of at least "A" by two of the Nationally Recognized Statistical Rating Organizations (NRSRO) or at least "AA" by one NRSRO.
+The Agency's investment policy sets specific parameters by type of investment for credit quality, maximum maturity and maximum percentage investment.
+Both the policy and the Agency's debt agreements generally require that securities must be issued by companies with credit ratings in one of the three highest rating categories by at least two Nationally Recognized Statistical Rating Organizations (NRSRO).